Kerry Hore: International career

-Hore won gold and the world title at the 2003 World Rowing Championships in Milan rowing in a quad scull with Jane Robinson, Dana Faletic & Amber Bradley.
+Hore won gold and the world title at the 2003 World Rowing Championships in Milan rowing in a quad scull with Jane Robinson, Dana Faletic and Amber Bradley.
 At the 2004 Athens Olympics with Faletic, Bradley and Rebecca Sattin, Hore won the bronze medal in the women's quad.

 At Beijing 2008 and London 2012, Hore was in women's quads who progressed through to finals.
 They finished in sixth place in 2008 and fourth in 2012.

 Hore teamed with Kim Crow to win silver medals in the women's double scull at the 2010 and 2011 World Rowing Championships.
 At the 2010 World Rowing Championships in Lake Karapiro she also raced in the Australian quad scull to a fourth placing.

-In Rio 2016 Hore was selected in a crew with Jennifer Cleary, Jessica Hall & Madeleine Edmunds to row the Australian women's quad scull.
+In Rio 2016 Hore was selected in a crew with Jennifer Cleary, Jessica Hall and Madeleine Edmunds to row the Australian women's quad scull.
 They finished outside the places in their heat of the Olympic regatta and were eliminated in the repechage.
 Hore nonetheless became the first Australian female rower to compete at four Olympic Games.